-Heater and thermocoupler replacement should take place if the extruder overheats or if the heating is insufficient.
+Heater and thermocouple replacement should take place if the extruder overheats or if the heating is insufficient.
 These problems are indicated by the firmware messages: “Extruder heating error,” “Extruder temperature is too high” or “Unexpected extruder temperature drop.”
-Also, if your print has blisters or hanging strands on its surface, you should consider the fact that the heater or the thermocoupler may be broken.
-Sometimes when the nozzle hits the platform the heater and thermocoupler also need replacing.
+Also, if your print has blisters or hanging strands on its surface, you should consider the fact that the heater or the thermocouple may be broken.
+Sometimes when the nozzle hits the platform the heater and thermocouple also need replacing.
 But first you need to check the platform connectors and the nozzle for proper functioning. .

 M Series Printers Servicing

 The Zortrax M Series includes two printer models right now: the M200 and the M300.
 These printers are similar in terms of design and technology.
 The most important difference is their size: the M200 has a 200x200x180mm workspace, whereas the M300 has an increased 300x300x300mm workspace.

 Therefore, maintenance and repair work can be carried out in the same manner with both models.
 The following manual shows M200 repair work.
 For the M300, these procedures look the same.